OswaldFoundation/changelog/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and this project adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

+## 4.6.0 - 2019-08-06

+### Added
+- Ignore duplicate tracking requests in 1 second

+### Changed
+- Use Tracking plugin to track SPA/PWA pageviews

+### Removed
+- Remove on page change communication in SPA/PWAs

+## 4.5.2 - 2019-08-05

+### Fixed
+- Change ID of Agastya script to prevent collision with v4.4

 ## 4.5.1 - 2019-08-05

 ### Fixed